sidp067/sidp067/README.md

 ## Hi there 👋

 - 🌱 I’m currently learning: CS for the first time!
 I did a little bit of scratch in middle school coding, then php and css in high school for IB digital design.
-- 🤔 I’m looking for help with everything related to coding...
+- 🤔 I’m looking for help with: everything related to coding...
 I get frustrated with bugs easily.
 - 💬 Ask me about: anything product design or art related!

 <!--